Meet the Staff of the

-Corrado Cavalli, a native of Turin, Italy, has been the organist of St. John Cantius since June, 2015.
-He studied at the National Conservatory “Giuseppe Verdi” in Turin where he was awarded two Masters Degrees, one in organ (summa cum laude), and another in Choral Conducting and Choral Composition (summa).
-He attended master-classes held by the notable professors at the “Haarlem International Academy for organists” in the Netherlands.
+Corrado Cavalli, a native of Turin, Italy, is the organist of St. John Cantius Church in Chicago since June 2015.
+He studied at the National Conservatory “Giuseppe Verdi” in Turin (Italy) where he was awarded two Master’s Degrees, one in organ (summa cum laude), and another in Choral Conducting and Choral Composition (summa).